telus/tds-core/packages/Benefit/BenefitWithHeading/BenefitWithHeading.md

 - Benefit should contain 4 or fewer items in a list
 - Benefit with a heading must be used within Cards
+- Each list item should have a unique icon
-- Must use `Check` icon when using benefits list for Business
+- For Business use, must use `Check` icon
 - Code: the `icon` prop must either be set in `<BenefitWithHeading />` or `<BenefitWithHeading.Item />`.
 If `icon` is set in both components, the one set in `<BenefitWithHeading.Item />` has priority.
 - Code: every `<BenefitWithHeading.Item />` must have a heading supplied to the `heading` prop